Can You Make Concrete Without Gravel?

 • Four components of fine aggregate.

 Adding too much water at once can ruin the material (concrete).
-Then add the mixture to the holder; here is one of the best tips to make half of the required concrete mix.
+Then, add the mixture to the holder; here is one of the best tips to make half the required concrete mix.
 By doing this, you can get fresh concrete material every time.
 So precisely, your material is enough in the first round; you won’t need to make the second round, which can save your concrete.
 Plus, making all the material can affect the concrete since the remaining material in the holder will dry and become useless when applied.

 Conclusion